Is it possible to start a money making blog in 2020 with zero experience and a small budget?

 Bloggers are part-writers and part-marketers.
 A typical day in the life of a blogger revolves around creating content and then marketing work to drive traffic to their blog.
 The split is more like 20% creating and 80% marketing.

 Yes!
 Blogging is not dead.
 Far from it.
 Awesome content (and products) that help people solve a specific problem will always be in demand.

 This totally depends on what you're doing.
-If you're blogging aimlessly about random things you won't ever make money.
-If instead you treat your blog like a business you can start making money right away.
+If you're blogging aimlessly about random things, you won't ever make money.
+If instead you treat your blog like a business, you can start making money fast.

 What I love about blogging is that hard work is rewarded.
 Your earning potential entirely depends on how committed you are to making it work.